agilarowski/Interactive-Data-Vis-Fall2022/2_3_time_series/NOTES.md

 ## NOTES
+For this assignment I used the demo code, stock overflow and github (I was trying differt things from many examples, not able to list them) and www.d3noob.org and bl.ocks.org - I was not able to make it work on the demo example and could not figure out my mistakes.

 -----------
 INSTRUCTIONS:
 Use this markdown file to keep track of open questions/challenges from this week's assignment.
 - What did you have trouble solving?
+Positioning svg with margins, height and width following demo example.
+When I tried I was only getting axis and nothing else.
 - What went easier than expected?
 - What, if anything, is currently blocking you?